 Conflict is also ongoing in other parts of Myanmar.
 Despite the previous government signing ceasefire agreements with several ethnic armed groups, fighting in Kachin and Shan states has displaced an estimated 98,000 people according to the UN Office for the Coordination of Humanitarian Affairs.

 The ongoing "clearance operations" pose an existential threat to the Rohingya population as the security forces impose collective punishment upon civilians for the actions of ARSA.
 The use of landmines along the border with Bangladesh, as well as the authorities requiring refugees reentering Myanmar to prove their nationality, is prohibiting the return of stateless Rohingya to their homes.

 The rejection of the UN fact-finding mission is a further setback regarding accountability for systematic violations and abuses of human rights.
 The government's refusal to end discriminatory state policies regarding the Rohingya has encouraged violations of their fundamental human rights and reinforced the dangerous perception of them as ethnic outsiders.
 The 1982 Citizenship Law and the Protection of Race and Religion laws are intended to eradicate the Rohingya's legal right to exist as a distinct ethnic group in Myanmar.
 The government has not taken any significant steps to repeal discriminatory laws and end anti-Rohingya policies.

 The government of Myanmar is failing to uphold its primary Responsibility to Protect the Rohingya and other vulnerable ethnic and religious minority groups.

-States with significant political and economic ties to Myanmar should call upon the government to accept the Human Rights Council-mandated fact-finding mission and allow for the establishment of an OHCHR office in the country.
-The government should also permit humanitarian and human rights organizations unhindered access to populations in Rakhine, Kachin and Shan states.
+The government should also permit humanitarian and human rights organizations unhindered access to vulnerable populations in Rakhine, Kachin and Shan states.